echujon/arielsdoodles/content/about.md

 title: About
 id: about
 showForm: false
-menu:
-  items:
-    name: "About"
-    pageref: "/about"
-    weight: about
 ---
 Hi!
 Ariel here, the artist behind Ariel's Doodles.
 I've been creating art for as long as I can remember.
 I received my bachelor's in Fine Arts from the University of Utah.
 I love creating things others can enjoy, and I especially love making cute pet portraits. <a href="/commissions">Let me know if you want one!</a>